 At Studio Botan, we offer pole dancing as a form of fitness and art as well as dancing.
-Lessons are for complete beginners to more experienced dancers.
+We have lessons for complete beginners to more experienced dancers.
 We are an 18+ studio open to both WOMEN and MEN.
 Everyone is welcome to take lessons at Studio Botan.
 In the future, we are plan to provide a wider range of dance such as Flamenco, Hula, and Tahitian etc.

-Sayaha Aida, the creative director of Studio Botan, has lived in multiple countries, performing and instructing various styles of dance, as well as teaching group fitness from hip hop, street jazz, zumba, and pole dancing in Tokyo, Miami, and now San Francisco.
-Sayaha was first exposed to pole dancing when she was working as a full time dancer in Tokyo Japan where the first ever pole dance world champion, Reiko, came to perform at the club event Sayaha organized and danced at.
-After Reiko, Sayaha has studied pole dancing under top international and national pole dancers such as Felix Cane, Jenyne Butterfly, Marlo, Jamila, Allegra, Estee, Yukari, and Natasha Wang.
-We are excited to welcome some of the top pole dancers in the world to Studio Botan, as guest instructors for special workshops.
+Sayaha Aida, the creative director of Studio Botan, has lived in multiple countries, performing and instructing various styles of dance, and has taught group fitness in hip hop, street jazz, zumba, and pole dancing in Tokyo, Miami, and now San Francisco.
+Sayaha was first exposed to pole dancing when she was working as a full time dancer in Tokyo, Japan where the first ever pole dance world champion, Reiko, came to perform at the club event Sayaha organized and danced in.
+After Reiko, Sayaha studied pole dancing under top international and national pole dancers such as Felix Cane, Jenyne Butterfly, Marlo, Jamila, Allegra, Estee, Yukari, and Natasha Wang.
+We are excited to welcome some of the top pole dancers in the world to Studio Botan as guest instructors for special workshops.

 Sayaha Aida is the creative director of Studio Botan.
 She is an accomplished athlete and internationally acclaimed dancer, with extensive training, choreography, and performing experience in New Zealand, Japan, Miami, and San Francisco.
 Her focus for the past several years has been pole dance, which has been an ideal combination of her formal dance background and fitness experience.
 She is currently in training for the Miss Pole Japan competition.